Rainerino/GCOM/README.md

 *	Perform analytics on retrieved images
 *	Keep a reliable/recoverable communication with the drone

 To keep the program as sreamlined and optimized as possible, the software uses a modular design, with a solid and well-documented framework to hold everything together.
-This allows the deployment of numerous versions of GCOM, one for each of our drones, where each version will have different modules enabled.
+This allows for the deployment of numerous versions of GCOM, one for each of our drones, where each version will have different modules enabled.

 ### Prerequisities